 - visual images, personal appearance and behaviour (usually obtained from CCTV images)

-It's also possible we might process other types of information that might be considered even more private, such as offences and alleged offences.
+It's also possible we might process other types of information that might be considered even more private, such as information relating to criminal offences and alleged offences.
 For example, if you wanted a quote for a Motor Insurance product we might need to ask about any criminal offences or health conditions.
-These are considered "special categories" and we're obliged to handle this information even more thoughtfully.
+These are considered "special categories" of personal information and we're obliged to handle this information even more thoughtfully.

 See a full list of special category information on the ICO's website.